 Videos & Webinars

-Linda wrote a series of “Training Camp” videos for Fuel Up to Play 60, two of which are still available on the Fuel Up to Play 60 website.
-Scripts for nine other videos (now retired) are available upon request.
+Linda wrote a series of “Training Camp” videos for Fuel Up to Play 60, one of which is still available on the Fuel Up to Play 60 website.
+Scripts for ten other videos (now retired) are available upon request.

 Linda organized, researched, and wrote the scripts for a series of webinars sponsored by Fuel Up to Play 60 and Action for Healthy Kids.
 Each webinar featured a different Fuel Up to Play 60 “Program Advisor,” whom Linda interviewed and prepared for the broadcast.